lugipfupf/HappyMirror/README.md

 # Developing widgets
 There a few sample widgets already included.
 On each page reload, each widgets `render()` method is called and a dictionary of type`RenderResult` is expected.
 Structure your module like so:
+The widget loader will try to load a class `Renderer` from a file that has the same name as the package.

 ```python
 # filename must be same as package name